Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons: Experimental Set-Up

 \subsection{Quantum Well}

-A $3 \mathrm{{\mu}m}$ stack of 53 GaAs/AlGaAs square quantum wells (red) with an electron density per well of $3 \times 10^{11} \mathrm{cm^{-2}}$ is placed in the cavity below an $8 \mathrm{{\mu}m}$ GaAs spacer.
-The QWs exhibit two resonances in the THz region, which we investigate in our study: the ISBT and the MP resonance.
+A \SI{3}{\micro\meter} stack of $N_{\rm qw}=$ 53 GaAs/AlGaAs rectangular quantum wells (RQWs) with an electron density per well of $3 \times 10^{11} \mathrm{cm^{-2}}$ is placed in the cavity below an \SI{8}{\micro\meter} GaAs spacer.
+The QWs exhibit two resonances in the THz region which we investigate in our study: the ISBT and the MP resonance.

 The ISBT is at 2.74 THz and strongly couples to the TM cavity mode due to its strong z-polarized fields.
 Figure \ref{fig:fig2}b shows the THz-TDS reflection spectra measured as a function of temperature in the absence of a magnetic field (experimental set-up schematic shown in Fig. \ref{fig:fig2}a).
 At 150 K, a single spectral feature around 2.4 THz is resolved, corresponding to the TM cavity resonance.
 As the temperature is reduced, the ISBT becomes well-resolved and couples to the TM mode, resulting in the formation of polariton branches.
 The difference in spectral contrast observed between upper and lower polariton branches is a result of the mismatch in frequency between the cavity TM resonance (2.4 THz) and the ISBT (2.74 THz).